 - Agnes McKissock, Scottish convict from Ayr, who was transported aboard the "Amphitrite" on August 21, 1833, settling in New South Wales, Australia

-- James McKissock, aged 38, a labourer, arrived in South Australia in 1852 aboard the ship "Charlotte Jane"
+- James McKissock, aged 38, a labourer, who arrived in South Australia in 1852 aboard the ship "Charlotte Jane"

-- Elizabeth McKissock, aged 28, a domestic servant, arrived in South Australia in 1858 aboard the ship "Bee"
+- Elizabeth McKissock, aged 28, a domestic servant, who arrived in South Australia in 1858 aboard the ship "Bee"

 - Thomas McKissock (1790-1866), American politician, Member of the U.S. House of Representatives from New York (c.
 1850)